utam0k/r9cc/README.md

 This is the [9cc](https://github.com/rui314/9cc) Rust version.

 # Usage
-Nightly version after 2018-10-1 is required.
+Rust 2018 edition is required.

 - Compile